c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 <sub>In comparison with streams, that are byte-oriented, channels are block-oriented.
 Byte-oriented I/O is simpler but for some I/O entities can be rather slow.
 Block-oriented I/O can be much faster but is more complicated. </sub>

-The _Selector_ class allows subscribing to events from many registered _SelectableChannel_ objects in a single place.
+The _Selector_ class allows subscribing to events from many registered _SelectableChannel_ objects in a single call.
 When events arrive, a _Selector_ object dispatches them to the corresponding event handlers.

 ### Java NIO2 API

 Java NIO2 API is based on asynchronous channels (_AsynchronousServerSocketChannel_, _AsynchronousSocketChannel_, etc) that support asynchronous I/O operations (connecting, reading or writing, errors handling).

 The asynchronous channels provide two mechanisms to control asynchronous I/O operations.
-The first mechanism is by returning a _java.util.concurrent.Future_ object, which models a pending operation and can be used to query its state and obtain the result.
+The first mechanism is by returning a _java.util.concurrent.Future_ object, which models a pending operation and can be used to query the state and obtain the result.
 The second mechanism is by passing to the operation a _java.nio.channels.CompletionHandler_ object, which defines handler methods that are executed after the operation has completed _or_ failed.
 The provided API for both mechanisms are equivalent.

 Asynchronous channels provide a standard way of performing asynchronous operations platform-independently.
 However, the amount that Java sockets API can exploit native asynchronous capabilities of an operating system, will depend on the support for that platform.

 ## Socket echo server

-Most of the I/O models mentioned above are implemented in echo servers and clients with Java sockets APIs.
+Most of the I/O models mentioned above are implemented here in echo servers and clients with Java sockets APIs.
 The echo servers and clients work by the following algorithm: